Skip to content

 -h, --help show this help message and exit

-Delete an uploaded file from an unpublished deposit.
-The deposit metadata will
+Delete an list of uploaded file from an unpublished deposit.
+The deposit metadata

 positional arguments: